WenjieDu/SAITS/README.md

 or

-`Wenjie Du, David Côté, and Yan Liu.
+`Wenjie Du, David Cote, and Yan Liu.
 "SAITS: Self-Attention-based Imputation for Time Series."
 ArXiv abs/2202.08516`

 ## ❖ Acknowledgments
 Thanks to Mitacs and NSERC (Natural Sciences and Engineering Research Council of Canada) for funding support.
 Thanks to Ciena for providing computing resources.
 Thanks to all reviewers for helping improve the quality of this paper.
 And thank you all for your attention to this work!